 If today is the first time you’ve ever heard this message and God is stirring something in your heart and you want to accept Jesus as your personal Lord and Savior, I ask you to pray and accept Him today.
 Your journey can begin with just a simple prayer:

 Father, I thank You for creating me.
 I thank You for Your plan of redemption.
 I confess to You that I have fallen short of Your perfect standards and I’m in need of Your salvation.
 I believe and ask Your Son, Jesus to become the personal Lord and Savior of my life.
 Help me to follow You and grow into a relationship with You.
 In Jesus’ name, Amen.

 If you called out to Him in prayer, and meant it, congratulations!
 You are now part of the family of God.

 The next step would be to get connected with a local church.
-Talk with your friends and family members.
-Tell them about your decision to follow Jesus and ask them about local churches in the area.
-Find one that’s a bible-believing and bible-teaching church that focuses on making disciples.
+Talk with your friends and family.
+Tell them about your decision to follow Jesus and ask them about local churches in your area.
+Find one that’s a Bible-believing and Bible-teaching church that focuses on making disciples.

 If you would like someone to pray for you/with you, or have any additional questions you can contact me directly and I will be more than happy to help you in whatever way that I can.

 In what ways have you shared the gospel of Jesus Christ with someone?
 Do you have any experiences you would like to share?
 I would love to read your comments and feedback in the comment section below.